 Award and Honorarium

-The winner will receive a crystal plaque, complimentary registration for the annual meeting, and an honorarium for $5,000.
+The winner will receive a trophy, complimentary registration for the annual meeting, where they will present their lecture, and an honorarium of $5,000.

 **The Awards Committee will screen all nominations, critically evaluate the nominee's records, and submit its recommendation to the BMES Executive Committee for approval.